 Article continues after sponsorship

 HORWITZ: It's called Count Basie Swings, Joe Williams Sings, and it's on the Verve label.
 The Basic Jazz Record Library is supported by NPR member stations and by the National Endowment for the Arts.
 For NPR Jazz, I'm Murray Horwitz.

-Ralph Ehrenpreis’ office and the LA Security Storage where I was looking through 1980s Hollywood Foreign Press files.
+Ralph Ehrenpreis’ office in Century City where I began the citizenship process and LA Security Storage on Santa Monica Blvd. where I was looking through 1980s Hollywood Foreign Press files.

 Mark Wolfire's primary research interests are in galactic and extragalactic photodissociation regions (PDRs).
 PDRs are molecular or atomic (neutral) gas in which far-ultraviolet radiation plays a role in the chemistry and or heating.
 These can be atomic/molecular interfaces near regions of star formation or diffuse interstellar clouds illuminated by the average interstellar radiation field.
 Most of the atomic neutral gas in the Galaxy resides in PDRs and most of the IR line and continuum emission arises in PDR gas.
 Wolfire calculates the thermal balance and chemical equilibrium of the warm atomic/molecular layers and predicts the various infrared and submillimeter lines which can be used as diagnostics of the gas physical conditions and incident radiation field.
 The models have been used extensively by KAO, ISO and Herschel observers, and will be of great value to future ground and space missions including ALMA, SOFIA, and JWST.
 Models and diagnostic contour plots are available through a WEB tool (http://dustem.astro.umd.edu).